Categorical Child Neurology Residency Program

 Formal evaluations during training

-At the start of the pediatrics program, residents are paired with a child neurology faculty mentor to help guide during the full 5 year program.
+At the start of the pediatrics program, residents are paired with a child neurology faculty mentor to help guide them during the full 5 year program.
 During the program, performance is assessed through monthly evaluations by faculty attending physicians as well as semiannual reviews with the program director.
 At the end of each year, a written self-examination (RITE) is completed, provided by the American Academy of Neurology.
 Results are then reviewed

 with a faculty mentor.
 Residents will complete a standardized patient examination annually to assess their neurological examination skills.